 LTT has been the primary communications provider in Libya since 1997, and currently offers internet services in dial-up, ADSL, broadband and satellite forms.

 The only document required for opening an account is a copy of one's ID or passport.
 Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is inaccessible within homes and villas.
 WiMAX is a pricier alternative, but also has the added benefit of larger bandwidth allowances and the convenience of mobility.

 Telecommunications in Libya

 It is also recommended that expats install a wireless-based telephone line rather than a landline.
-This facility can be used in a prepaid manner, where phone cards are purchased with designated amounts of credit, and calls can be made abroad at cheap rates.
-Using a prepaid card allows expats to avoid the hefty and usually unwarranted phone bills that tend to arrive otherwise.
+This facility can be used similar to a prepaid service, where phone cards are purchased with designated amounts of credit, and calls can be made abroad at cheap rates.
+Using a prepaid card allows expats to avoid the hefty and usually unwarranted phone bills that tend to arrive with the alternative options.